Guderian2nd/TrueHistoryAI/AI Rules.md

 EnemyCity is HPHigh
 EnemyCity is HPLow

-Spot is DamageHigh
+SpotDamage is DamageHigh
-Spot is DealHigh
+SpotDeal is DealHigh
-Spot is DistEnemHigh
+SpotEnemDist is DistEnemHigh
-Spot is DistEnemLow
+SpotEnemDist is DistEnemLow
-Spot is DistMyCityHigh
+SpotMyCityDist is DistMyCityHigh
-Spot is DistMyCityLow
+SpotMyCityDist is DistMyCityLow

 SkillEffect is DamageEnemy
 SkillEffect is RestoreAP